Global Health

 • Career in serving low-income communities in the US

-• Improve healthcare for immigrants, refugees, travelers and underserved populations
+• Healthcare improvement for immigrants, refugees, travelers and underserved populations

 • Increase competency in the care of a multicultural society

-• Develop understanding of health care disparities and practical ways to address them
+• Greater understanding of health care disparities and practical ways to address them

 To complete certification in global health, participating residents must: